Peter Thangaraj: Club career

 Thangraj was born in 1935 in Hyderabad State.
-He started his football career with Morning Star Club and Friends Union Club of Secunderabad.
+He began his football career with Morning Star Club, and then moved to Friends Union Club of Secunderabad.
 He joined the Indian Army in 1953 and began representing the Madras Regimental Centre where he played as a centre forward, but took to goalkeeping subsequently with great success.
 Madras Regimental Centre won the Durand Cup in 1955 and 1958.
 Thangaraj captained the Services team for its first-ever triumph in the Santosh Trophy in 1960.

 After leaving Services, Thangaraj played for Kolkata giants Mohammedan Sporting (1960–63, 1971–72), Mohun Bagan (1963–65), and East Bengal (1965–71) and was a huge fan favorite at the time.
 He was part of the Bengal team, which won the Santosh Trophy in 1963.
 Later, he led the Railways in 1965 and won the Santosh Trophy for them.
 Along with the likes of Chuni Goswami and P. K. Banerjee, Thangaraj was one of the mainstays of the Indian team in 1960s and 70s.

 International career

 Thangaraj had an illustrious international career.
-His first stint with the Indian team was the Quadrangular Tournament held at Dacca in 1955.
+His first stint with the Indian team was the Asian Quadrangular Football Tournament held at Rangoon held in 1953.
 Under the coaching of Syed Abdul Rahim, he played for India both at the 1956 and 1960 Olympics, and represented India at 1958 Tokyo, 1962 Jakarta, and 1966 Bangkok Asian Games.
 India won the Gold Medal at the 1962 Jakarta Asian Games.

 He represented India at the Merdeka Cup tournament held at Kuala Lumpur from 1958 to 1966.
 He also represented India at the 1964 and 1966 Asian Cup held in Israel and Burma respectively.
-He was named the Best Goalkeeper of Asia in 1958, and awarded the Arjuna Award in 1967.Recognizing his contribution to Indian football, he was awarded the Arjuna Award by the government of India in 1997.
+He was named the Best Goalkeeper of Asia in 1958, and awarded the Arjuna Award in 1967.
+Recognizing his contribution to Indian football, he was awarded the Arjuna Award by the government of India in 1997.
 He twice played for the Asian All-Star team and was adjudged the Best Goalkeeper in 1967.
 Thangaraj retired from active football in 1971 and then took to coaching.

 Managerial career

 After retirement, in 1973, Thangaraj became head coach of the football team of Aligarh Muslim University.
-He later managed Goa Professional League side Vasco SC until 1975 and Bokaro Steel Plant team from 1976 to 1995.
+He later managed Goa Professional League side Vasco SC until 1975.
+After that he joined Steel Authority of India Limited and remained in Bokaro Steel Plant from 1976 till his retirement in 1995.
 At that time, Vasco won Bordoloi Trophy, KFA Shield and Chakola Gold Trophy in 1973.

+Later life, death and legacy

+Thangaraj was a devoted follower of Lev Yashin, and was later appointed as advisor of the football department/division of Bokaro Steel Plant.
+He died in Bokaro (now in Jharkhand), on 24 November 2008 after a heart-attack.

+Legendary strikers of India, Chuni Goswami and P. K. Banerjee often credited his long kicks as source of some of their best goals in career.